 Being ejected from a boat can mean facing injury in the water, especially if you are hit by the boat you were riding in or another boat.
 It could also mean crashing into rocks, piers, docks, swimmers, or other dangers in the water.
 Especially if you are ejected at high speeds and were not given proper safety gear – like a life vest – then you could even begin to drown or otherwise face serious injuries.
-The Florida boat accident lawyers at Rivkind Margulies & Rivkind, P.A. explain how being ejected from a boat can often lead to a lawsuit and what our Gulf Coast drowning death attorneys can do to help in a case like this.
+The Florida boat accident lawyers and Florida yacht accident lawyer at Rivkind Margulies & Rivkind, P.A. explain how being ejected from a boat can often lead to a lawsuit and what our Gulf Coast drowning death attorneys can do to help in a case like this.

 Can You Sue If You Were Thrown from a Boat in Florida?